Article by Catherine, published in Intelligent Sourcing magazine, Issue 2, June 2017

 [iv] Better Cotton Initiative, (2014) Stories from the Field

 [v] McKinsey (2015) Growth within: a circular economy vision for a competitive Europe.
-Report commissioned by Ellen MacArthur Foundation.
+A report commissioned by Ellen MacArthur Foundation.